Silvestre08/AspNet/WebApi/OAuth2AndOpenId/README.md

   },
 ```

-4. On the client app ask for this additional scope and appkly the mapping from the claim to the claims identity:
+4. On the client app ask for this additional scope and apply the mapping from the claim to the claims identity:

 ```
 options.Scope.Add("roles");